 The meeting will take place in two halves.
 The first part will be the AGM where the formal proceedings will take place.
 Chairmans report, Treasurers Report, election of Officers etc.

 The second part of the meeting will be less formal and include an update on events, questions and answers, opportunities for members to become involved, ideas and suggestions re ways forward.

-Members of the FoBV will be eligible to vote on the motions and proposals which will be forwarded to the membership by the end of January 2019.
-However, whether you are a member or not, you will be welcome at the meeting.
+Only members of the FoBV will be eligible to vote on any motion or proposal however, whether you are a member or not, you will be welcome at the meeting.

-As promised, Friends of Bennerley Viaduct Volunteer Workdays are being resumed.
-Our next work party will take place on Saturday, January 26th 2019 between 10:00 am and 3:00pm.
-We will be working at the Awsworth end of the viaduct under spans 12 to 16.
-These spans are heavily overgrown with hawthorn, bramble, bracken and other scrub species.
-We need to prepare these spans so the new footpath under the viaduct can be extended on to the Nottingham Canal.
+Our next work party will take place on Saturday, March 30th 2019 between 10:00 am and 3:00pm.
+We will be working under the middle spans of the viaduct.
+These spans are heavily overgrown with hawthorn, bramble and other scrub species.
+We need to prepare these spans to promote biodiversity and to create the new footpath under the viaduct.

 The scrub clearing tasks will include:

 We will bring tools and protective gloves but if you have your own, please bring them.